MicroEJ/docs/DeviceDeveloperGuide/microui.rst

 ------

 The threads are always running.
-The user has to count them to determine the number of concurrent threads the MicroEJ core engine can run (see Memory options in :ref:`workbenchLaunchOptions`).
+The user has to count them to determine the number of concurrent threads the MicroEJ Core Engine can run (see Memory options in :ref:`workbenchLaunchOptions`).

 Exceptions